 Why do I need a property survey?

-A property survey will reveal anything hidden from your attention so you are not faced with costly repairs further down the line.
-This can put you in a stronger position as a buyer because if there are electrical faults or structural repairs that you were otherwise unaware of, you can make a lower offer based on the price they cost to fix.
+Paying for a survey will put you in a stronger position as a buyer, because if there are electrical faults or structural repairs that you were otherwise unaware of, you can amend your price accordingly and therefore not overpay for the house.

-The three different types of house surveys available include:
+The three main types of house surveys available include:

 Full building survey